SaltwaterC/aws2js/README.md

  * edit the ~/.npmrc file, add these values xml2js = true and / or mime = true
  * define the appropriate environment variables: npm_config_xml2js=true and / or npm_config_mime=true

 The above methods are equivalent.
+You need to pick just one.

 ## Project and Design goals